OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 ## 6. Don't use Captcha

 [According to Builtwith](https://trends.builtwith.com/widgets/captcha), 96% of the top 1 million websites use captcha.
-Most of them use reCAPTCHA and hCaptcha.
+Most of them use reCAPTCHA and hCAPTCHA.
 Visual turing tests such as CAPTCHA [are allowed](https://www.w3.org/TR/turingtest/#:~:text=CAPTCHAs%20are%2C%20allowed%20under,sensory%20perception%20are%20provided%20to) by the Web Content Accessibility Guidelines (WCAG) with some important restrictions.

 >  For example, asking users who are blind, visually impaired or dyslexic to identify textual characters in a distorted graphic is asking them to perform a task they are intrinsically least able to accomplish.

 ![Inaccessible CAPTCHA example](/blog/assets/posts/accessible-form/inaccessible-captcha.png "Inaccessible CAPTCHA example")

 WCAG requires that any CAPTCHA solution provide an alternative approach to accommodate different disabilities.
 In addition, all images must have a text alternative that explains the image and a text describing the CAPTCHA challenge (what to solve, what to do).
-In general, image-based CAPTCHA puzzles like reCAPTCHA and hCaptcha should be avoided whenever possible.
+In general, image-based CAPTCHA puzzles like reCAPTCHA and hCAPTCHA should be avoided whenever possible.

 Unfortunately, CAPTCHAs are inaccessible by design.
 They are designed to prevent bots from submitting a form by obscuring images and text.
 Even if you use an invisible captcha, it is likely that users will be blocked or asked to solve a puzzle if their IP or browsing behavior is detected as suspicious.